swimclan/groundwire-api/README.md

   "instrument": "https://api.robinhood.com/instruments/450dfc6d-5510-4d40-abfb-f633b7d9be3e/"
 }
 ```

-***
+# Websocket
+The API now supports a websocket connection to deliver realtime price quote data powered by Intrinio Realtime Exchange data.

 ## Websocket URI
-The API now supports a websocket connection to deliver realtime price quote data powered by Intrinio Realtime Exchange data.
 Connect to the websocket at the root `/`.
 User must send both a valid stock exchange ticker symbol and a valid API key (see 'API Key' below for more info).

 Production websocket URL exmaple: `https://groundwire.co?ticker=<ticker>&key=<api_key>`

+## Websocket Events & Data

 Web socket will trigger a `quote` event with an object hash containing the following price data with every change in the market: